Daniel-Venera/todoapp_react/README.md

 I've deployed the app in GitHub Pages here : https://daniel-venera.github.io/todoapp_react/

+As you see it in the app, next modifications and features are coming.

 This was my first project in React so I hope you enjoy it !